Constitutional history of the People's Republic of China: 1954 constitution

+1970 draft constitution

+After the 9th Party National Congress in 1969, Mao Zedong immediately began to work on a constitutional revision.
+A constitution draft group was established after the During the Cultural Revolution, a draft constitution passed by the Second Plenary Session of the 9th Central Committee of the Chinese Communist Party in September 1970 as the legal embodiment of Mao Zedong's theory of "continuing revolution under the dictatorship of the proletariat".
+Although the Draft was approved by the Central Committee on September 12 for grassroots units for discussion by the masses, it was shelved because the 4th National People's Congress failed to convene as scheduled that year.
+After the Lin Biao incident, it was confiscated and destroyed because it included Lin Biao's name.

-1975 Constitution
+1975 constitution

 However, the Chinese government functioned more or less as envisaged for only a short time.
 In 1957, the Anti-Rightist Movement marked the beginning of a series of political movements and purges during which the Constitution's protections against Party interference in the judiciary largely failed to be respected.
-These culminated in the Cultural Revolution (1966-1976), a period in which the normal operation of government virtually ceased.
-In 1966, President Liu Shaoqi was political denounced, and from 1967 was placed under house arrest.
+These culminated in the Cultural Revolution (1966–1976), a period in which the normal operation of government virtually ceased.
+In 1966, President Liu Shaoqi was politically denounced, and from 1967 was placed under house arrest.
 After suffering two years of persecution, Liu died, unreported, in 1969, and the position of President was left unfilled.
-During this period, most government bodies around the country ceased operation; various levels of people's governments were replaced by Revolutionary Committees.
-Instead of (formally) by election, power passed via public denunciations and, in many cases, violent clashes.
+During this period, most government bodies around the country ceased operation; various levels of people's governments were replaced by Revolutionary committees.
+In place of the party apparatus, power passed via public denunciations and, in many cases, violent clashes.

-In 1975, Mao Zedong and his supporters sought to formalise their power through the promulgation of a new Constitution.
-Under the 1975 Constitution, the office of the President (officially translated as "Chairman" during this period) was abolished, leaving Mao, as the Chairman of the Communist Party, as the sole power centre.
+In 1975, Mao Zedong and his supporters sought to formalize their power through the promulgation of a new Constitution.
+Under the 1975 Constitution, the office of the President (officially translated as "Chairman" during this period) was abolished, leaving Mao, as the chairman of the CCP, as the sole power center.
 Formal duties of the President as Head of State were to be performed by the Chairman of the National People's Congress (who was, at the time, Zhu De).
-The replacement of local government by Revolutionary Committees was also formalised.
+The replacement of local government by Revolutionary Committees was also formalized.
 The Constitution was shorted to 30 articles, and the Fundamental Rights and Duties of Citizens was greatly shortened.
 Guarantees removed included the rights to property and privacy, freedom from political discrimination, freedom of movement, speech, and artistic freedom, among other human rights.
-Concurrently, the duty to pay taxes was also removed.
-The 1975 Constitution also saw a significant shift in tone compared to the 1954 Constitution, and saw the insertion of a significant number of ideological sloganeering provisions, including the claim that the nation was guided by "Marxism-Leninism-Mao Zedong Thought".
+Concurrently, the duty to pay taxes was deleted from the document.
+The 1975 Constitution also saw a significant shift in tone compared to the 1954 Constitution, and saw the insertion of a significant number of ideological sloganeering provisions, including the claim that the nation was guided by "Marxism–Leninism–Mao Zedong Thought".